Tower Equine have put together an annual package that will make sure your horse is appropriately tested and wormed throughout an entire year.

 How it Works

-- Call the practice to request a registration form.
+- Contact the practice to register.

 - On registering your horse, you will be sent an Annual Worming Pack containing all you need to take three worm egg counts (WECs) at three month intervals.